June 1, 2013

 This report provides us with a snapshot of what we are accomplishing and where we can improve.
 But it’s more than just numbers; it provides a guide as we move forward and is an essential tool to reach our goal of becoming the best-performing publicly-funded health care system in Canada.

 With the release of each quarterly report, AHS reaffirms our commitment to provide timely and relevant information to the public.
 While the figures presented here measure our progress to date, the most important measure of our success in the future will be the health and overall satisfaction of Albertans.
 We want to acknowledge the efforts of AHS physicians, staff, and volunteers in driving improvements to our service delivery.
-They are the ones that are making the direct difference in the kind of care that is being delivered to Albertans.
+They are the ones

 For more information on actions we are taking and the programs we have in place to transform our health system, I encourage you to visit our website at www.albertahealthservices.ca.